logstash-plugins/logstash-input-kafka/DEVELOPER.md

     input {
         kafka {
-            topic_id => ... # string (required), The topic to consume messages from.
-Can be a java regular expression for whitelist of topics. blacklist_topics => ... # boolean (optional) default: false, Indicate if topic_id is a blacklist to exclude from consumption. zk_connect => ... # string (optional), default: "localhost:2181", Specifies the ZooKeeper connection string in the form hostname:port group_id => ... # string (optional), default: "logstash", A string that uniquely identifies the group of consumer processes reset_beginning => ... # boolean (optional), default: false, Specify whether to jump to beginning of the queue when there is no initial offset in ZK
+            topic_id => ... # string (optional), default: nil, The topic to consume messages from.
+Can be a java regular expression for whitelist of topics. white_list => ... # string (optional), default: nil, Blacklist of topics to exclude from consumption. black_list => ... # string (optional), default: nil, Whitelist of topics to include for consumption. zk_connect => ... # string (optional), default: "localhost:2181", Specifies the ZooKeeper connection string in the form hostname:port group_id => ... # string (optional), default: "logstash", A string that uniquely identifies the group of consumer processes reset_beginning => ... # boolean (optional), default: false, Specify whether to jump to beginning of the queue when there is no initial offset in ZK